UknownPythoner/OSASM-CMD/README.md

 # OSASM-CMD
-An OS-Assembler that turns ".asm" files to ".bin" and then to "iso".
-Made in python.
+An easy to use CMD based python Assembler.
+# Commands
+"/list" Lists all Commands
+"/ABI" Assembles ".asm" files to ".bin" then ".iso" or image "/RPF(path)" Runs a specific python file in the same directory Much more comming as I develop it further.
+#dependencies
+"pip install pygame" (Version 1.2)